Some Came Running (film): Critical reaction

-In a contemporary review for The New York Times, critic Bosley Crowther wrote:James Jones appeared to have some trouble clarifying the perversities of people in love in this novel, "Some Came Running," published a year ago.
+Bosley Crowther of The New York Times wrote:James Jones appeared to have some trouble clarifying the perversities of people in love in this novel, "Some Came Running," published a year ago.
 He fully examined the works of his people, at great length and sometimes skillfully, making them very graphic, but he couldn't seem to find what made them tick.
-That is precisely the experience that Sol C. Siege, producer, and his associates at Metro-Goldwyn-Mayer seemed to have had in putting together the film version … Indeed, it is so oddly garbled that John Patrick and Arthur Sheekman, who did the script, have to go for a melodramatic shooting to bring it all to a tolerable end.
+That is precisely the experience that Sol C. Siegel, producer, and his associates at Metro-Goldwyn-Mayer seemed to have had in putting together the film version … Indeed, it is so oddly garbled that John Patrick and Arthur Sheekman, who did the script, have to go for a melodramatic shooting to bring it all to a tolerable end.
 And Vincente Minnelli, the director, who has kept it flowing naturally to this point, has to hokek it up with grotesque action and phantasmagoric stuff with colored lights.
-This isn't consistent with the foregoing excellence of design in color and CinemaScope, but it is not surprising in the mixed-up pattern.Variety's review stated: "Jones' novel has been stripped to essentials in the screenplay, and those are presented in hard clean dialog and incisive situations" but noted: "Sinatra gives a top performance, sardonic and compassionate, full of touches both instinctive and technical.
-It is not easy, either, to play a man dying of a chronic illness and do it with grace and humor, and this Martin does without faltering."
+This isn't consistent with the foregoing excellence of design in color and CinemaScope, but it is not surprising in the mixed-up pattern.

+Variety wrote: "It is Sol C. Siegel's first personal production since his takeover at Metro.
+It has been brilliantly directed by Vincente Minnelli, with fine performances by Frank Sinatra and Dean Martin and a shattering one by Shirley MacLaine that could only have been surmised from her previous work."
+Harrison's Reports praised the performances of the cast and felt the story "offers a number of strong dramatic situations, good comedy relief here and there, and plentiful sex for those who like spice in their entertainment."
+Philip K. Scheuer of the Los Angeles Times summarized: "It is a well-acted, absorbing and explicitly adult evocation of mostly unpleasant people, faithful in its fashion to a novel considered something less than its author's From Here to Eternity."

 Stanley Kauffmann of The New Republic wrote: "The film of James Jones' elephantine novel Some Came Running takes over two and a half hours and is not worth it".
+Time magazine praised the first half but felt afterwards "there is nothing to hang around for except for occasional flickers of brilliant overacting by Shirley MacLaine, the chance to watch Frank Sinatra play Frank Sinatra, and the spectacle of Director Vincente Minnelli's talents dissolving in the general mess of the story, like sunlight in a slag heap."